Log-majorization of the moduli of the eigenvalues of a matrix polynomial by tropical roots: Explicit lower bounds in terms of tropical roots

 \section{Explicit lower bounds in terms of tropical roots}

-We now derive from Proposition~\ref{genlowercormatrix} explicit lower bounds for the product of the $nk$ smallest eigenvalues of a matrix polynomial.
+We now derive from Proposition~\ref{genlowercormatrix} explicit lower bounds for the product of the $\nk$ smallest eigenvalues of a matrix polynomial.
+These new bounds can be easily computed (in $O(d)$ time, either in floating point or exact arithmetics, except for the ones of Corollary~\ref{cor-strongest} which can be computed in $O(d^2)$ time), as soon as $c$ and the tropical roots are given.
+Recall that the tropical roots themselves can be computed in $O(d)$ time as soon as the coefficients of the tropical polynomial, that is the norms of the coefficient matrices, are given (see Remark~\ref{tropical_compute}).
 Different bounds can be given, depending on the information available on the matrix polynomial.
 Our first bound is useful for ``fewnomials'' (polynomials with few non-zero coefficients). \begin{theorem}[Bounds involving the number of nonzero coefficients] Consider the matrix polynomial $P$ with degree $d$ defined in~\eqref{matrixpoly}, and let $\zeta_1,\dots,\zeta_{nd}$ denote its eigenvalues, arranged by non-decreasing modulus.
 Assume that $\|\cdot\|$ is any norm on the space of matrices satisfying~\ref{assump1}, that $\det A_0\neq0$ and let $c=\frac{|\det A_0|}{\|A_0\|^n}$.
-Let $\alpha_1,\dots,\alpha_d$ be the tropical roots of the tropical polynomial of~\eqref{eq:tropdefini}, arranged in non-decreasing order.
+Let $\alpha_1,\dots,\alpha_d$ be the tropical roots of the tropical polynomial of~\eqref{eq:tropdefini}, arranged in non-decreasing order, and for $\nk\in\{1,\ldots, nd\}$, denote $\baralpha_\nk=\alpha_{\ent{\nkn}}$.
 Also let $\mon P$ denote the number of nonzero monomials of $P$.
-Then, for all $1\leq k\leq d$, we have
+Then, for all $\nk\in\{1,\ldots, nd\}$, we have